microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/Standalone/README.md

 1. Create a Web App (tested with Windows, but Linux should work too).
 If you need to select a stack, select ASP.NET Core 2.1.
 For the build to go faster, select at least an S1, ideally a Premium SKU.

-1. Configure these environment variables
+1. Configure these app settings (place all of them in the Application Settings section, *not* Connection Strings)
-    - Tell the frontend to call APIs on this app
+    - Configure the frontend to call APIs on this app
         - `apiUrl`: `/api/v1`
         - `ApiUrlShoppingCart`: `/api/v1`
     - Database connection strings